alexthecat123/ESProFile/README.md

 ### Selector Info

 [The Selector](https://github.com/stepleton/cameo/tree/master/aphid/selector) is an incredibly useful program by Tom Stepleton that allows you to manage your collection of disk images right from your Lisa, and I would highly recommend using it.
 Just like Tom's own Cameo/Aphid emulator, ESProFile is fully compatible with the Selector's set of commands.
 For more info about the Selector, and how to use it, read [its user's manual](https://github.com/stepleton/cameo/blob/master/aphid/selector/MANUAL.md), but the gist of it is that you can create a bunch of disk images with different OS's on them, and select the one that you'd like to boot from whenever you start up your Lisa.
 Pretty awesome!
-To get back to the Selector interface after you've already used it to select another image, simply turn off your Lisa, hit ESProFile's reset button or power-cycle the board and then turn your Lisa back on.
+To get back to the Selector interface after you've already used it to select another image, simply turn off your Lisa, hit ESProFile's reset button or power-cycle the board, and then turn your Lisa back on.

 Two things to note about the Selector on ESProFile.
 - Given that ESProFile's SD card accesses aren't as fast as the accesses on Tom's PocketBeagle-based Cameo/Aphid emulator, it can take several seconds to execute a Copy operation in the Selector.
 This causes the Selector to time out, and it'll even tell you that this could be caused by a slow SD card.
 Don't worry; just wait until ESProFile's status LED turns green again, and then you should be good to go!
 Note that your newly-copied image probably won't show up in the image list because of the timeout, so either execute another Selector command that refeshes the image list or exit and reenter the Selector to get it to show up.
 Copying a 5MB ProFile will take about 7-10 seconds, and the times will go up from there as the drive size increases.
 Luckily, copying images isn't something that you do super often, so this isn't too big of a problem.
-- Once again, thanks to slow SD card accesses, it takes quite a bit of time (up to 10 seconds) for ESProFile to count up the free space on larger SD cards.
+- It takes quite a bit of time (up to 10 seconds) for ESProFile to count up the free space on larger SD cards, once again thanks to slow SD card accesses.
 The Selector requests this information frequently (once every second or two, although I've written ESProFile's code to only update it when a file operation has occurred), which leads to long delays where the Selector just freezes while it waits for ESProFile to send this information.
-This is so annoying that I've just disabled the free space reporting, just like on ArduinoFile, and ESProFile reports "????????" for amount of space available on the SD card.
+This is so annoying that I've just disabled the free space reporting, just like on ArduinoFile, and ESProFile reports "????????" for the amount of space available on the SD card.
 This isn't a huge deal though because Lisa disk images are really small and modern SD cards are large enough that you never need to worry about running out of space!

 ### Serial Interface

 If you're curious about what commands your Lisa is sending over to your emulated drive, just open up a serial connection with your ESProFile at 115200 baud, and you'll be able to see the commands scoll by in real time as the Lisa sends them.
-On ArduinoFile, it just printed the raw command bytes, but I've updated the ESProFile so that it actually interprets the commands for you, allowing you to see exactly what your Lisa is doing!
+On ArduinoFile, it just printed the raw command bytes, but I've updated ESProFile so that it actually interprets the commands for you, allowing you to see exactly what your Lisa is doing!

 ## Diagnostic Mode